zir0j/data-analytics/README.md

 # Data Analytics projects
 Data Analysis using Python and SQL.
-Subsequent PDF Files have also been uploaded for those that cannot view the document.
+Subsequent PDF documents have also been uploaded for those that cannot view notebooks.

 **Projects in Repository**
 <table>